Charlson Comorbidity Index

 In medicine, the Charlson Comorbidity Index (CCI) predicts the mortality for a patient who may have a range of concurrent conditions (comorbidities), such as heart disease, AIDS, or cancer (considering a total of 17 categories).
 A score of zero means that no comorbidities were found; the higher the score, the higher the predicted mortality rate and the lower the predicted ten-year survival.
 For a physician, this score is helpful in deciding how aggressively to treat a condition.

-It is one of the most widely used scoring system for comorbidities.
+It is one of the most widely used scoring systems for comorbidities.
 The index was developed by Mary Charlson and colleagues in 1987, but the methodology has been adapted several times since then based on the findings of additional studies.
 Many variations of the Charlson comorbidity index have been presented, including the Charlson/Deyo, Charlson/Romano, Charlson/Manitoba, and Charlson/D'Hoores comorbidity indices.

 Calculation

 Each condition is assigned a score of 1, 2, 3, or 6, depending on the risk of dying associated with each one.
 Clinical conditions and associated scores are as follows: